technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 6/Lab 6 - Create and enhance Safe Travels agent.md

     **Name** - !!Travel Approval!!

     **Create a topic to** - !!This topic should get the Employee ID (Number) and Purpose of travel (Text) details from the         user and invoke the Tool "Request Travel Approval Flow"!!

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image79.png)

 4. The **Topic** gets created as below.

+    **Note**: As the topic is AI-generated, it may not match the image shown below.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)